mkaczanowski/packer-builder-arm/README.md

 "file_unarchive_cmd": ["bsdtar", "-xpf", "$ARCHIVE_PATH", "-C", "$MOUNTPOINT"],
 "file_target_extension": "tar.gz",
 ```

+Downloads of the `file_urls` are done with the help of `github.com/hashicorp/go-getter`, which supports various protocols: local files, http(s) and various others, see https://github.com/hashicorp/go-getter#supported-protocols-and-detectors).
+Downloading via more protocols can be done by using other tools (curl, wget, rclone, ...) before running packer and referencing the downloaded files as local file in `file_urls`.

 The `file_unarchive_cmd` is optional and should be used if the standard golang archiver can't handle the archive format.